 If you stick by the five guidelines listed when assessing a case of fraud, you will have a pretty good idea if it exists… regardless of whether you are the victim or defendant.
 If one or two of the stipulations aren’t clear in your case, then you can begin to figure out where the majority of the legal argument is going to take place.
 No matter what the circumstance, if you want to stay out of trouble, honesty is always the best policy.

+If you have been accused of fraud in New Jersey, the experienced criminal defense attorneys at The Tormey Law Firm can help.
 Our firm is absolutely dedicated to providing the best criminal defense for your legal issues, and we are available for free consultations regarding your criminal matter.
+Whether you have been charged with bank fraud, mail fraud, insurance fraud, check fraud, prescription fraud, or another offense, we know how to defend someone in your situation.
 We are happy to talk to you about the exact strategies that we will use to fight your case.
-Feel free to call us any time: (201) 556-1571
+Feel free to call us any time: (201) 556-1571.
+Consultations are free and confidential.